 You can leave your BCD, regs, and fins at home for this trip.
 The cages are all surface supplied air with an incredible array of redundancies for safety.
 So all you need to pack is your mask, wetsuit, and booties.
 Maybe some gloves, a hood, or an under layer for extra warmth.
 You’ll most likely want a 5-7mm wetsuit, depending how easy you get cold and how long you’re planning to spend in the cages at a time.
 Remember you’re not really moving around to much so you’ll chill a bit faster.
 I prefer to go with a heavier wetsuit so I can spend more time in the water before I start getting cold.
 The water is around 22C (71F) on average.
 Personally I bring my 7mm and can usually spend about 2.5 – 3hrs in the water in one shot before I need a break from the cold.

 For the photographers out there – I highly recommend against bringing a huge dome.
-Most of the openings in the cage can easily fit my 180mm Nauticam dome, but some of the corner openings and such the 180 starts to get tight.
+Most of the openings in the cage can easily fit my 180mm Nauticam dome, but some of the corner openings and such the 180 starts to get a little tight.
 So for the most flexibility I wouldn’t go much bigger than a 180mm.
 Check out my friends at Backscatter for a large selection of domes for all sorts housings.
-I’d also recommend bringing both a fisheye and rectilinear lens, preferably one with a zoom.
+I’d also recommend bringing both a fisheye and rectilinear lens, preferably one with a bit of zoom.
 Some times the sharks are inches from the cage you’re going to really want that fisheye.
-Other times they seem to stay back a little further so the rectilinear zoom becomes clutch.
+Other times they seem to stay back a little further so that rectilinear zoom becomes clutch.
 Every day is different, and you never really know how the action will be until you’re out there.
-The last trip I used my Sony 16-35 GM the most and was jumping back and forth between 16mm and 35mm – so don’t forget your zoom gear.
+The last trip I used my Sony 16-35 GM f2.8 the most and was jumping back and forth between 16mm and 35mm – so don’t forget your zoom gear.
 I only used my Sigma 15mm fisheye for a half day.
 The trip before I used my fisheye for almost the entire length of the trip.
 If you can only bring one lens, then go for the rectilinear wide angle zoom, like the Sony 16-35 GM f2.8.
 I’d also recommend bringing a solid topside telephoto zoom lens like the Sony 100-400mm G Master lens or the Sony 70-200 G Master II lens.
 The topside action can be incredible; as you’ll see below in my ninja tips section.

 Should I pack lights or strobes?